VivekVijayan22/Hospitality_Data_Analysis--powerBI/README.md

   - sub-Occupancy improves from 63% to 56% .
 - Suggests weekend-focused promotions or pricing could be optimized further.
 5. Direct Channels Underperform
-- ADR from direct platforms (own booking platforms) is lower than other booking platforms.
+- ADR from direct platforms (hotel's own booking platforms) is lower than other booking platforms.
-- Realisation % also slightly dips for direct channels, indicating potential issues in pricing strategy or customer perception.
 6. Room Class Distribution
 - Elite and Premium rooms generate the highest revenue (₹554M and ₹456M), suggesting these segments are in demand.
 - Standard rooms bring the least (₹306M), but may still be critical for volume-based bookings.